HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsection{Dedicated \texorpdfstring{\ce{SD_2}}{SD2} source}

-Neutronics simulations for this analysis used \textsc{MCNP~6.2}~\cite{osti_1419730}.
+Neutronic simulations for this analysis used \textsc{MCNP~6.2}~\cite{osti_1419730}.
 Our first tests involved a moderator which had a similar total volume to the baseline \ce{LD_2} source, where the total \ce{LD_2} moderator volume was partially displaced by \ce{SD_2}.
 Different configurations were tested, varying the relative amounts of \ce{SD_2} and \ce{LD_2}.
 The highest intensity in the VCN region was obtained for \ce{SD_2} completely replacing the \ce{LD_2}.
 Therefore, the focus in this section is on the properties and performance of a full \ce{SD_2} moderator.
 Additionally, we have investigated the effect of surrounding the \ce{SD_2} with a layer of nanodiamonds (NDs), see \cref{sec:nanodiamonds_finite_spectra}.
-The ND layer is \SI{5}{mm} thick with a density of \SI{0.6}{g/cm^3} and is separated from the \ce{SD_2} by a \SI{0.5}{mm} Al sheet.
-The geometry for the MCNP models of the \ce{SD_2} moderator is shown in \cref{fig:fullSD2_geom}.
+The ND layer, separated from the \ce{SD_2} by a \SI{0.5}{mm} Al sheet, has a thickness of \SI{5}{mm} and a density of \SI{0.6}{g/cm^3}. \cref{fig:fullSD2_geom} presents the MCNP modelling of the geometry of the \ce{SD_2} moderator.

-Compared to the \ce{LD_2} baseline, the \ce{SD_2} moderator vessel has thinner Al walls (\SI{0.2}{cm}), which is possible because it exerts less pressure as a solid block, and because it lacks a reentrant hole.
-A further improvement to the model has been obtained by adding a \SI{20}{K} beryllium filter on the left-hand side, facing the NNBAR experiment (which demands mainly a high flux for $\lambda < \SI{15}{\angstrom}$).
-Unlike the baseline, the Be filter would be added outside the vessel, thus avoiding the need to remove moderator material.
-This filter would improve the performance on the NNBAR side in the \SIrange{4}{10}{\angstrom} range by roughly 40\% with respect to the case without filter, while sacrificing 70\% in the \SIrange{2.5}{4}{\angstrom} and 20\% in the ${>}\SI{40}{\angstrom}$ range.
-The scattering instruments' opening would also benefit from having the filter on the opposite side, leading to an increase of 5\% in flux for the cold and very-cold range.
+In comparison to the \ce{LD_2} baseline, the \ce{SD_2} moderator vessel has thinner Al walls (\SI{2}{mm}), which is possible because of the lower pressure exerted by the solid block, and due to the simpler geometry, as no reentrant hole is considered in that design.
+The design benefits from further improvement by the addition of a \SI{20}{K} beryllium filter on the left-hand side, facing the NNBAR experiment.
+Unlike the design of the \ce{LD_2} moderator, the Be filter would be added outside the vessel, thus avoiding the need to remove moderator material.
+The addition of that filter leads to an increase of the performance on the NNBAR side in the range from 4 \AA~to 10 \AA~of about 40\% in comparison to the case in which no filter is considered, while sacrificing 70\% of the intensity in the range from 2.5 \AA~to 4 \AA~ and 20\% above 40 \AA.
+The addition of such a filter on the opposite side would also be beneficial for the scattering instruments' opening as this would lead to a flux increase of 5\% in the CN and VCN ranges.